EXMOOR COTTAGE HOLIDAYS

 For the budding stargazer Exmoor is the best place in the UK to look at the Milky Way (when considering light pollution and cloud cover) and the first place in Europe to be designated an International Dark Skies Reserve.
 Exmoor is also perfect for any would-be David Attenborough or Johnny Kingdom, with several unique animals (the Exmoor pony, Red and Roe deer and Lynton feral goats) being relatively easy to view in the wild.
 Buzzards are very common in the area and you may also see sparrow-hawks and kestrels.

 Family pets are welcome and there is a delightful walk up Humphrey's Hill where they can be exercised on site.
 The village shop and Post Office is within two minutes walk and stocks groceries, snacks and drinks, and you can arrange for a shopping delivery from Tesco, Asda or Sainsburys in Barnstaple.
-Beside the shop is an award winning family-friendly pub, which serves very good home made food and has a small playground in the garden.
+Beside the shop is an award winning family-friendly pub, which serves very good home made food.

 Within 100 yards of the cottages is a shallow ford and small footbridge across the river Bray, where children often like to watch the minnows and small trout.
 There are lots of excellent walks throughout the village and on the surrounding hills, and you can visit Shoulsbury Castle, a spectacular Iron Age hillfort; Bray Reservoir, a pretty local reservoir, source of the river Bray; and atmospheric Pinkery Pond, source of the river Barle.